Epidural injections for back pain

-Talk to your doctor about your risk of complications.
+Talk to your provider about your risk for complications.

-You may be told to stop taking medicines that make it hard for your blood to clot for several days before the test.
-This may include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naproxen (Aleve, Naprosyn), and heparin.
+You may be told to temporarily stop taking blood thinners.
+This includes aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin, Jantoven), naproxen (Aleve, Naprosyn), and heparin.

 You may feel some discomfort in the area where the needle was inserted.
 This should last only a few hours.